biointec/browniealigner/README.md

-    -e      --essa                sparseness factor of index structure [default = 1] -nBB    --noBranchAndBound    do not use branch&Bound pruning -nMM    --noMarkovModel       do not use Markov Model

-Using -nBB is not recommended.
+    -e      --essa                sparseness factor of index structure [default = 1] -nBB    --noBranchAndBound    do not use branch&Bound pruning -nMM    --noMarkovModel       do not use Markov Model -nMEM   --noEssaMEM           do not use EssaMEM Using -nBB is not recommended at all.
 However, with -nMM browniealigner runs almost twice faster with a little drop in the accuracy.
+Using -nMEM also not recommended because it reduces the accuracy especially if your kmer size is large.
+However, by this command browniealigner  runs faster with less memory demand.

      file_options: